Lunar New Year: Foods That Bring Good Fortune

 Noodles for Longevity

-Long noodles represent long life and should never be cut.
+Long noodles represent long life.
+You never cut them.
 The longer the noodle, the longer the life it symbolizes.
-At Hong Kong Palace, we serve special longevity noodles during the festival.
-The noodles are carefully pulled by hand to achieve maximum length, and diners slurp them whole rather than biting through.
+At Hong Kong Palace, we serve longevity noodles during the festival, pulled by hand for maximum length.
+Diners slurp them whole.

 Spring Rolls and Tangyuan

-Spring rolls, named for the Spring Festival itself, symbolize wealth because their golden, crispy shape resembles gold bars.
-Tangyuan — sweet glutinous rice balls filled with sesame or peanut paste — represent family togetherness, as the round shape symbolizes unity and completeness.
-These are traditionally served on the fifteenth day of the new year, marking the end of the celebration.
+Spring rolls, named for the Spring Festival, symbolize wealth because their golden shape resembles gold bars.
+Tangyuan, sweet glutinous rice balls filled with sesame or peanut paste, represent family togetherness.
+The round shape stands for unity.
+Families serve tangyuan on the fifteenth day of the new year, marking the end of the celebration.

 Celebrating at Hong Kong Palace

-Each Lunar New Year, Hong Kong Palace in Falls Church prepares a special holiday menu featuring these symbolic dishes alongside our signature Szechuan specialties.
-Explore our full menu to plan your festive gathering, or reserve a table to celebrate with family and friends in our welcoming dining room.
+Each Lunar New Year, Hong Kong Palace in Falls Church prepares a special holiday menu with these symbolic dishes alongside our Szechuan specialties.
+Explore our full menu to plan your gathering, or reserve a table to celebrate with family and friends.